Weymuth/zumo/ZUMO_TDP_Template_v3.md

 | Delta | | |

 ## A5.
 Lab Log — every session outside of class
 *This table **is** your Outside Work grade (5%).
-One row per session: when you came, when you left, what you actually did.
-Not "worked on robot" — name the thing.
-A log with 14 specific rows is worth more than a log with 40 vague ones, and it is the only proof you did the hours.*
+Add one row per session with your arrival time, departure time, and the specific task you worked on.
+“Worked on robot” is too vague.*

 *The lab is open Monday–Thursday evenings; free periods count too.
-Log those the same way.*
+Log both the same way.*

 | Date | In | Out | What I worked on |
 |---|---|---|---|